minno/minno-php-sdk/readme.md

     require './minno.php';

+    // Make sure to set these POST variables in your minnoCallback() function
     $user_id = $_POST["userId"];
     $invitem_id = $_POST["invitemId"];

+    // Fill this in with your partner verification token.
+You can get this from
+    // the "Settings" tab in the Partner Dashboard
     $verif_token = "xxx"
     Minno::assert_valid_purchase($user_id, $invitem_id, $verif_token);

-The assert_valid_purchase function dies if the purchase is invalid.
-For more complex behavior, use the is_valid_purchase, which returns a boolean.
+The assert\_valid\_purchase() function dies if the purchase is invalid.
+For more complex behavior, use the is\_valid\_purchase(), which returns a boolean.

-You get the userId and invitemId from the client-side minnoCallback function that gets executed after a user purchases an item.
+You get the userId and invitemId from the client-side minnoCallback() function that gets executed after a user purchases an item.
 You can then POST these parameters to your server for verification before giving the user access to your premium service.